Christmas Day fires in attics damage 3 businesses, home in St. Lucie County

 The cause of the fire is under investigation.

-Then at aproximately 10:30 p.m., crews responded to the 5200 block of Indian Bend Lane in a chimney fire.
+Then at aproximately 10:30 p.m., crews responded to the 5200 block of Indian Bend Lane in a chimney fire in Fort Pierce.
 The fire was called out at 11:24 p.m., but caused extensive damage to the home.

 One person was treated on scene and two people were displaced.